mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 system or conversation between the users or any running software.

+Log file is a file automatically created by a computer program to record events that occur while operational.

 ## Parallel Processing
 It is the capability of a system to perform the execution of multiple tasks simultaneously (at the same time)

 ## Server (or node)
 The server is a virtual or physical computer that receives